-38. The Chartered Institute of Public Finance and Accountancy (CIPFA) has issued guidance on local authority reserves and balances in Local Authority Accounting Panel (LAAP) bulletin 55.
-It sets out the three main purposes for which reserves can be held:
+- 38. The Chartered Institute of Public Finance and Accountancy (CIPFA) has issued guidance on local authority reserves and balances in Local Authority Accounting Panel (LAAP) bulletin 55.
+It sets out the three main purposes for which reserves can be held: - A working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing - which forms part of general reserves; - A contingency to cushion the impact of unexpected events or emergencies also part of general reserves; - A means of building up funds often referred to as earmarked reserves, to meet known or predicted liabilities.

-- A working balance to help cushion the impact of uneven cash flows and avoid unnecessary temporary borrowing - which forms part of general reserves; - A contingency to cushion the impact of unexpected events or emergencies also part of general reserves; - A means of building up funds often referred to as earmarked reserves, to meet known or predicted liabilities. - 39.
-The council's Medium Term Financial Strategy (MTFS) states that the council will hold £50 million of investments of which £30 million can be invested in capital schemes that will produce a return of certainty.
+- 39. The council's Medium Term Financial Strategy (MTFS) states that the council will hold £50 million of investments of which £30 million can be invested in capital schemes that will produce a return of certainty.
 The remaining £20 million can be invested in treasury investments.
 Whilst the treasury investments are capable of being realised, investment in capital schemes is not capable of being realised. - 40.
-As at 31 March 2021 the council is projected to have invested £30 million in the following capital schemes: - Didcot leisure centre £15 million; and - Loan to South Oxfordshire Housing association £15 million.
+As at 31 March 2022 the council is projected to have invested £30 million in the following capital schemes: - Didcot leisure centre £15 million; and - Loan to South Oxfordshire Housing association £15 million.

-Officers advise that the Didcot Leisure Centre capital scheme will generate a regular return on investment and so the previous investment of $\pounds 5$ million has been increased to $\pounds 15$ million.
 The remaining $\pounds 20$ million comprises of $\pounds 16.8$ million held in long term investments, and $\pounds 3.2$ million held in capital and revenue balances.

-41. Excluding the £50 million investment, the council is projected to hold £1.8 million of general revenue balances and £11 million earmarked revenue reserves as at 31 March 2021.
-Of the earmarked reserves £6.6 million represents un-allocated NHB.
+41. Excluding the £50 million investment, the council is projected to hold £5.1 million of general revenue balances and £7.9 million earmarked revenue reserves as at 31 March 2022.
+Of the earmarked reserves £1.6 million represents NHB ringfenced for affordable homes.